Exam: Immigration and naturalization

 Standardized tests are also used in certain countries to regulate immigration.
 For example, intended immigrants to Australia are legally required to pass a citizenship test as part of that country's naturalization process.

 Language testing in naturalization process

 When analyzed in the context of language texting in the naturalization processes, the ideology can be found from two distinct but nearly related points.
 One refers to the construction and deconstruction of the nation's constitutive elements that makes their own identity, while the second has a more restricted view of the notion of specific language and ideologies that may served in a specific purpose.

 Intelligence quotient

 Competitions

 Tests are sometimes used as a tool to select for participants that have potential to succeed in a competition such as a sporting event.
-For example, serious skaters who wish to participate in figure skating competitions in the United States must pass official U.S. Figure Skating tests just to qualify.
+For example, skaters who wish to participate in figure skating competitions in the United States must pass official U.S. Figure Skating tests just to qualify.